MatuaDoc/OnslowCollege.github.io/13dtc/programming/oop-task.md

 5. Add a property method called ``hunger_rate``
     - Normally, the hunger rate is 4
     - When the pet's health drops to 25 or below, the hunger rate drops to 2
-    - The hunger rate is doubled if the pet is bored
+    - The hunger rate is doubled if the pet is bored (beyond the boredom limit)
       - Therefore, 8 if the pet's health is above 25
       - 4 if the pet's health is at or below 25
-    - The hunger rate is quadrupled if the pet is angry (beyond the boredom limit)
+    - The hunger rate is quadrupled if the pet is angry (at or over 90 boredom)
       - Therefore, 16 if the pet's health is above 25
       - 8 if the pet's health is at or below 25
 6. Add a property method called ``mood`` which returns a list of strings